 You still need to earn enough to warrant the bank lending you their bit.
 E.g. a £600k house would still need a mortgage of £330000.
 That means you (or you and your other half) need total income around £90000-100000.

 If this is news to you, you should read more about how banks calculate whether you can afford a house.

 If your parents always told you to stay away from loans, then this warning will make sense after the first five years.You pay your mortgage and any service charge under this scheme at first.
 Then in year six, you start paying interest at 1.75% on the loan.
 If you went for the £600k new build, that’s £350 extra per month.

 I grew up thinking service charges were only payable to maintain common areas if you nab a flat.
 However, lots of buyers have been stung by service charges to maintain the estate that their new build is on plus ground rent if their new build house has been sold on a lease.
 (The lease means you don’t own the land it stands on).

 With flats, leaseholds make sense because lots of neighbours are on the same little parcel of land.
 I wouldn’t touch a house that wasn’t freehold with a barge pole.
 I don’t even own a barge pole, so that makes that easier…

-In year seven you pay 1.75% plus inflation based on the Retail Prices Index,* plus 1% on top of that.
-If that sounds like a lot of pluses, it’s because it is, and none of this repays the loan itself.
-Most homeowners would sell at this point to get out of the loan costs.
+In year seven you pay the interest rate plus inflation based on the Retail Prices Index,* plus a monthly fee.
+If that sounds like a lot of pluses, it’s because the prediction is most homeowners would sell at this point to get out of the loan costs.

 *The Office of National Statistics publish this UK measure of inflation monthly.
 It tracks certain retail goods and services to see how costs change and it’s the same thing your mobile phone network use to